Stevengre/circt-semantics/src/kcirct/kdist/circt_semantics/hardware/hardware-config.md

   {if firmem: write latency},
   {name — used for VCD output}
 )
+Since the write operation occurs at the end of the rising edge, in implementation, writes go into <signal> while reads come from <history>.
 If a port exists in register, then its value must be read from the history during simulation.

-- `<register-proc>`: Stores the procedure of delayed read behavior for firmem.
+- `<register-proc>`: Stores the procedure of delayed read behavior for firmem. readLatency operates by delaying the enable, mode, and address signals of the current read port by x cycles.
 If the readLatency is x, the structure is: port |-> enable1, addr1, mode1, ... , enbalex, addrx, modex
 Each time a read_port operation occurs, the current parameters (enable, address, mode) are appended to the end of the list,